Internet gaming helps Atlantic City casinos offset revenue losses in September

-ATLANTIC CITY — Total gaming revenue for the city's nine casinos was up 3% in September compared to last year, ending a six-month streak of decreases because of business impacts related to the novel coronavirus pandemic.
+ATLANTIC CITY — Total gaming revenue for the city’s nine casinos was up 3% in September compared to last year, ending a six-month streak of decreases because of the economic effects of the coronavirus pandemic.

 However, the year-over-year increase is due entirely to internet casino revenue, based on data released Thursday by the state Division of Gaming Enforcement.